FAQs: Human Immunodeficiency Virus (HIV) testing

 We carefully screen all prospective donors to minimize the potential for transmission of infectious diseases, and donated blood undergoes extensive testing for infectious diseases, blood groups and compatibility.
 Donor screening is intended to reduce the risk of window period infections as well as risk from infections for which there is no test.
 It is part of our multi-layered safety process to protect the blood supply.

-If the window period is only nine days, why is the men who have sex with men deferral period so long (one year)?
+If the window period is only nine days, why is the men who have sex with men deferral period so long (three months)?